+The Audit Committee is required to pre-approve all services provided by the independent auditor to assure that these services do not impair the independence of the auditor.
+Unless the type of service is both on a list of pre-approved services and within the quarterly and per service dollar limits established by the procedures, such service will require the specific pre-approval by the Audit Committee.
+Under the procedures, the Audit Committee can delegate its responsibility to specifically pre-approve certain permitted services to a member or members of the Audit Committee.
+Any pre-approval granted by delegates must be reported to the Audit Committee at its next scheduled meeting.
 As required by Section 14A of the Exchange Act, we are asking stockholders to approve, on an advisory and non-binding basis, the compensation of our named executive officers as disclosed in the "Compensation Discussion and Analysis" section, the compensation tables and the related narratives appearing in this proxy statement.
-This proposal, commonly known as "Say-on-Pay" proposal, gives our stockholders the opportunity to express their views on our named executive officers as whole.
-This vote is not intended to address any specific item of compensation are yspecific name de executive officers or stockholders who specific and executive officer, but rather the overall compensation of all of our named executive officers and the philosophy, policies and practices described in this proxy statement.
-At our 2017 annual meeting, our stockholders voted to hold an advisory vote on the compensation of our named executive officers to our stockholders approval of the advisory approval of the compensation of our named executive officers to approval of the requency of the advisory approval of the compensation of our named executive officers (proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our commed executive officers (proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our prove of the advisory approval of the compensation of use contrastion of our approval of the frequency of the advisory approval of the compensation of such securities officers (Proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our contrastic executive officers (proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our contrastic executive officers (proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our prove others (proposal 4), we anticipate continuing to hold an advisory vote on the compensation of prove prove others (prove prove prove others) approval of the frequency of the adviso
+This proposal, commonly known as a "Say-on-Pay" proposal, gives our stockholders the opportunity to express their views on our named executive officers' compensation as a whole.
+This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our named executive officers and the philosophy, policies and practices described in this proxy statement.
+At our 2017 annual meeting, our stockholders voted to hold an advisory vote on the compensation of our named executive officers to our stockholders at each annual meeting since that time.
+Subject to this year's advisory approval of the frequency of the advisory approval of the compensation of our named executive officers (Proposal 4), we anticipate continuing to hold an advisory vote on the compensation of our named executive officers on an annual basis of our named executive officers on an annual basis (with the next one occurring in 2024).